Your shopping bag is empty.

 As an extension of our Responsible Jewellery Council membership, we decided to go a step further in committing to the Journey to Sustainable Luxury, a long-term programme to ensure responsible sourcing throughout our supply chain.
 Given that every material generates different environmental and social impacts, we apply due diligence in compliance with international standards, always seeking robust certifications and membership requirements to ensure that key material issues and related risks are properly addressed.
 Our materials are sourced in line with the requirements of the Chopard Code of Conduct for Partners, which covers a wide range of environmental and social criteria.

 Gold is the raw material most widely used in our production.
-It is due to this that we devoted particular attention to ensuring that one of the biggest milestones of our Journey to Sustainable Luxury would be the sourcing of responsibly mined gold for our entire watch and jewellery production.
+It is due to this that we devoted particular attention to ensuring that one of the biggest milestones of our Journey to Sustainable Luxury would be the sourcing of responsibly mined gold for our entire watch and jewelry production.
 This objective has been successfully met since July 2018 when Chopard began using 100% Ethically produced gold - verified as having met international best practice environmental and social standards - in its workshops.

-More specifically, our Ethical gold is sourced through two transparent and traceable schemes:
+More specifically, our Ethical Gold is sourced through two transparent and traceable schemes:

 - Artisanal freshly mined gold produced in a responsible manner